jwsy/thescienceseed-gatsby-cms/src/pages/products/index.md

         engage with and care for the natural world.
 (Teaching with The Science Seed since 2017)

+      title: Sarah Goldstein
+    - title: Calli Harris
+      text: A native of Brazil, Ms Calli moved to the United States at a young age, where she pursued her love of science.
+She earned Bachelor’s degrees in Chemistry and Biochemistry from North Carolina State University, with Minors in Genetics and Psychology, and began her science career at RTI International in the Research Triangle Park.
+While working for RTI, Ms Calli continued her education, ultimately obtaining a Master’s degree in Biochemistry.
+She moved to California in 2003, conducting research in the Nutrition Department at the University of California, Davis.
+After her two daughters were born, the Harris family decided to return to the East Coast.
+Ms Calli focused on raising her daughters, volunteering in their schools, and giving language lessons to small children.
+Ms Calli’s home is filled with science books and projects for the whole family, and teaching with The Science Seed is a natural – and exciting – extension of that.
+(Teaching with The Science Seed since 2018)
+      image: /img/teacher-calli-harris.jpeg
+    - title: Amanda Broadhurst
+      text: Ms Amanda studied occupational therapy at The University of Scranton and has enjoyed working as an occupational therapist in Delaware for the past 19 years.
+While she initially specialized in adult acute care and outpatient brain injury, her true passion has always been working with children, which started as a swim coach/instructor.
+This love resulted in a career specialization in pediatric occupational therapy.
+She has worked with all ages, across many settings, including the neonatal intensive care unit, outpatient clinics, various hospitals, daycares/homes, and state eligibility assessment clinics.
+She recently moved from Avondale, Pennsylvania to Arlington, Virginia and has been enjoying time at home with her four year old daughter.
+She does continue to work per diem as an occupational therapist in Delaware but is excited to also work more locally with the preschoolers, enhancing their natural love for science through The Science Seed program.
+(Teaching with The Science Seed since 2018)
+      image: /img/teacher-amanda-broadhurst.jpeg
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their